Automating Incident Reporting

 The incident and accident report form and what it consists of

-The incident reporting form is the main document the whole reporting process starts with.
+The incident reporting form is the main document the whole incident reporting process starts with.
 Therefore, let’s have a closer look at what its elements are and how airSlate helps.
 As a standard, an incident report template is similar across most companies.
 It must include the following information:

 - What happened and how the event unfolded in detail.

 - When the situation took place (date and time).

 - Where the situation occurred (exact place).